butter-network/butter/docs/pres/pres.md

 - Simplicity - needs to make building dapps easy and feel similar to existing backend web frameworks
 - Modularity - you can pick and choose which aspects of the framework you want and re-implement others
 - Memory greedy - use as much memory as you have been allowed to use - might as well use it
-- Never panic - it's a fault-tolerant system to maximise availability, we should avoid nodes failing at all costs cause a node in a faulty state is still more valuable to the network than no node at all
+- Avoid panicing - it's a fault-tolerant system to maximise availability, we should avoid nodes failing at all costs cause a node in a faulty state is still more valuable to the network than no node at all
 - Diversity - Known host diversity (increase probability of information availability and faster retrieval) + spread load across all types of nodes